sts10/bottle-rs/readme.markdown

 ### Installing Bottle itself

 1. Run `cargo install --git https://github.com/sts10/bottle-rs --branch main`
-2. Make an age key-pair file for Bottle to use by running: `mkdir ~/.bottle && age-keygen -o ~/.bottle/bottle.key`.
+2. Make an age key-pair file for Bottle to use by running: `mkdir ~/.bottle && age-keygen -o ~/.bottle/bottle_key.txt`.
 You can also move a previously-created age key-pair to that location.

 Bottle's executable command is `bottle`.

 ## Usage

 Bottle will always create the outputted file **in the current working directory**.
 It will be named automatically based on the inputted file.

+Bottle will also only ever use the age key-pair located at `~/.bottle/bottle_key.txt`.
+Though note that this file can be copied to other machines.

 - Encrypt a file with `bottle <path/to/file>`
 - Compress and encrypt a directory with `bottle <path/to/directory>`.